quynhdoan/homework/README.md

-##Hireology Software Engineer Homework

-### Instructions

-There are two parts to the Software Engineer Homework set.
-Part 1 is written answer, and Part 2 is a set of programmable problems.
-Please fork this repo to your GitHub account, add your work to the forked repo, and send a pull request when your work is complete.
+## Hireology Homework
+This repo contains my solutions to the Software Engineer homework set provided by Hireology.

 ###Part 1 - Written Questions